P403n1x87/echion/README.md

 ## Where mode

-The where mode is similar to [Austin][austin]'s where mode.
-Since Echion cannot attach a running process, it instead relies on the user to send a SIGQUIT to a process that has been started with the `echion` wrapper command.
-On most terminals, this is done by pressing <kbd>CTRL</kbd>+<kbd>\\</kbd>.
-This will cause Echion to dump the stacks of all running threads to standard error.
+The where mode is similar to [Austin][austin]'s where mode, that is Echion will dump the stacks of all running threads to standard error.
 This is useful for debugging deadlocks and other issues that may occur in a running process.

 ## Why Echion?